 Oregon State Parks

-Americans now have an extra year to get Real ID.
-The federal government has extended the deadline for Real ID to Oct.
-1, 2021.
-The original deadline had been October 1 of this year.
-As of Oct.
-1, 2021, you will need a driver’s license that meets Real ID requirements in order to take a flight on a commercial airline.
+The deadline for Real ID has been extended again.
+The Department of Homeland Security announced April 27 that it is extending the REAL ID full enforcement date by 19 months, from October 1, 2021, to May 3, 2023 due to the coronavirus pandemic.
+The original deadline had been October 1, 2020.
+As of May 3, 2023, you will need a driver’s license that meets Real ID requirements in order to take a flight on a commercial airline.

-AAA Travel continues to monitor the situation and is in regular contact with our travel partners.
+AAA Travel continues to monitor the impact of the pandemic and is in regular contact with our travel partners.
 Many destinations, including countries, states and cities, and travel providers, including airlines, hotels, cruise lines and tour operators have adjusted their policies and altered itineraries in response to the outbreak.

 Cruise Lines and Tour Companies

-Most cruises are cancelled through October 2020.
-The cancellations vary by cruise line and itinerary and are continuously updated.
+The return to cruising varies by cruise line and itinerary are continuously updated.
 Please ask your travel advisor for the latest information.

-Universal Orlando Resort: Universal Studios Florida, Universal’s Islands of Adventure and Universal’s Volcano Bay started welcoming guests June 5.
-Universal CityWalk is open for limited operations.
+Universal Studios Florida, Universal’s Islands of Adventure and Universal’s Volcano Bay started welcoming guests June 5, 2020.
+Find the latest information and guidelines here: